Assam Career : Assam Agricultural University Recruitment 2024

 Selection Procedure :

-A walk-in-interview will be held on on 29th January at 2.00 PM in Sarat Chandra Sinha College of Agriculture, Assam Agricultural University, Rangamati, Dhubri, Assam
+A walk-in-interview will be held on 29th January 2024 at 11 AM in the Chamber of Associate Dean, Sarat Chandra Sinha College of Agriculture, AAU, Rangamati, Dhubri

+Also Read : 10 reasons why Mahabahu Brahmaputra Heritage Centre has become a perfect weekend retreat for Guwahatians

 How to apply :

-Candidates may appear for the walk in interview with biodata along with the original and attested copies of all testimonials
+Candidates having requisite qualification may also appear for the walk in interview along with application in plain paper with bio-data and self-attested copies of all testimonials altogether

 Detailed Advertisement : Click Here